 01. The Old West: The Gamblers (1978), Time-Life Books

-Gambling card game played between a dealer and one or more players.
+Gambling card game played between a banker and several players.

 Maverick Trails is not endorsed, sponsored or affiliated with Warner Bros.
 Entertainment, Inc. or the Maverick franchise.